shopware5/devdocs/source/blog/_posts/2015-11-26-pdo-inspector.md

 categories:
 - dev
 indexed: false
-github_link: blog/_posts/2015-11-24-pdo-inspector.md
+github_link: blog/_posts/2015-11-26-pdo-inspector.md

 authors: [dn]
 ---
-This blog post will describe, how to detect (potential) SQL queries automatically by parsing and analyzing the queries which hit the PDO connection.
+This blog post will describe how to detect (potentially) unsafe SQL queries automatically by parsing and analyzing the queries which hit the PDO connection.

 # Motivation
 The [Open Web Application Security Project (OWAP)](https://www.owasp.org/) defines (SQL) injections as [one of the top ten security risks in the web](https://www.owasp.org/index.php/Top_10_2013-A1-Injection).
-One of the main reasons for this is the fact, that SQL injections can be tested / used with minimal effort and have an enormous impact on the compromised database; starting from defacing web pages, copying user data, stealing credit card numbers or even whole identities, the scenarios of SQL injections are hard to overestimate.
+One of the main reasons for this is the fact that SQL injections can be tested / used with minimal effort and have an enormous impact on the compromised database; starting from defacing web pages, copying user data, stealing credit card numbers or even whole identities, the scenarios of SQL injections are hard to overestimate.

-# What is an SQL injection and what to do about it?
+# What is a SQL injection and what to do about it?
-Generally speaking a SQL injection is an attack, where the attacker exploits a badly prepared SQL statement, by passing input data, that will allow the attacker to execute arbitrary SQL statements.
+Generally speaking, a SQL injection is an attack where the attacker exploits a badly prepared SQL statement, by passing input data that will allow him to execute arbitrary SQL statements.

 A simple example would be this:

 `SELECT user_id FROM user WHERE name='$_GET['name']'`

-This will the attacker to provide a HTTP query string like this:
+An attacker can provide a HTTP query string like this:

 `?name=peter; DROP TABLE user; --`